Tutorial

 Bar Chart

-We can use a larger dataset with the LineElement
+We can use a larger dataset with the LineElement to create a simple bar chart.
+We start by

 creating a larger HTML Canvas: